WeatherwaxCosplay/Robodragon/README.md

 3. articulated mouth and/or tail via standard RC servos.
 3. animated 'moving' and 'blinking' eyes via a pair of 0.95" SPI OLED displays and a sequence of bitmap images.
 4. smoke generator utilising repurposed aquarium pump motor and electronic vape stick (subject to cosplay event regulations).
-5. 'roaring' and other sounds via internal speaker and audio samples.
+5. 'roaring' and other sounds via internal speaker and UART audio fx board.
 6. various illumination via RGB LEDs.
 7. all the above remotely controllable via XBee-wireless equipped gamepad-style controller, in addition to a pre-programmed autonomous mode.